Malignancy - other tissue types

 The department offers karyotype analysis from fresh samples only.

-We have a large number of FISH probes available, for full list see malignancy FISH probes.
-FISH probes.
+We have a large number of FISH probes available, for full list see haematological FISH probe list.
 We are able to FISH preparations from fresh tissue or paraffin embedded/frozen tissue.
 Please contact the Cytogenetics Department to discuss your requirements and the availability of FISH probes.

 FISH on parrafin embedded tissue sections.
 Positive MDM2 amplification.